10 Mind-Blowing Experimental CSS3 Techniques and Demos

-As CSS3 gathers momentum, more and more new techniques and ideas are being published every other day.
-Each seems to explore exciting never seen before avenues, and ALL push CSSes boundaries ever further away.
+As CSS3 gathers momentum, more and more new techniques are being published every day.
+Each seems to explore exciting never seen before avenues, and ALL push the boundaries of CSS ever further.
 It really is an exciting time for web design.

-The post should have been called “The Top 10 Kick-Ass Experimental CSS3 Techniques That Simply Blew My Mind Away!“, but instead we opted for the conservative route.
-Having said that, that title describes this post to a tee, and gives you a clearer idea of what you will find.
+The post should have been called “The Top 10 Kick-Ass Experimental CSS3 Techniques That Simply Blew My Mind Away!“, but instead we opted for the more conservative route.
+Having said that, that title describes this post perfectly and gives you a clearer idea of what you will find.

-Anyway, here are our favorite CSS3 experimental techniques, And please, please do try this at home, we will really look forward to seeing your results.
+Here are our favorite CSS3 experimental techniques, And please, please do try this at home, we will look forward to seeing the results.

 Our Solar System – An experiment with CSS3